You are here

 Primary Source References

 1787 May 4.
 (Jefferson to John Jay).
-"A little before I received the first letter of the Brasilian, a gentleman informed me there was a Mexican in Paris, who wished to have some conversion with me.
+"A little before I received the first letter of the Brasilian, a gentleman informed me there was a Mexican in Paris, who wished to have some conversation with me.
 He accordingly called on me.
-The substance of the information I drew from him was as follows...1.
-The natives of old Spain, possessed of most of the offices of government, and firmly attached to it.
+The substance of the information I drew from him was as follows. ...
+1. The natives of old Spain, possessed of most of the offices of government, and firmly attached to it.
 2. The clergy equally attached to the government.
-3. The natives of Mexico, generally disposed of revolt, but without instruction, without energy, and much under the dominion of their priests.
-4. The slaves, mulatto, and black, the former enterprising and intelligent, the latter brave, and of very important weight, into whatever scale they throw themselves; but he thinks they will side with their masters.
+3. The natives of Mexico, generally disposed to revolt, but without instruction, without energy, and much under the dominion of their priests.
+4. The slaves, mulatto and black, the former enterprising and intelligent, the latter brave, and of very important weight, into whatever scale they throw themselves; but he thinks they will side with their masters.
 5. The conquered Indians, cowardly, not likely to take any side, nor important which.
-5. The free Indians, brave and formidable, should they interfere, but not likely to do so as being at a great distance.
+5. [6.]
+The free Indians, brave and formidable, should they interfere, but not likely to do so as being at a great distance.
 I asked him the numbers of these several classes, but he could not give them.
 The first he thought very inconsiderable: that the 2d. formed the body of the freemen: the 3d. equal to the two first: the 4th. to all the preceding: and as to the 5th. he could form no idea of their proportion.
 Indeed it appeared to me that his conjectures as to the others were on loose grounds.
-He said he knew from good information there were 300,000 inhabitants in the city of Mexico."
+He said he knew from good information there were 300,000 inhabitants in the city of Mexico."1

 1787 September 20.
 (Jefferson to Charles Thomson).
 "Patience and observation may enable us in time to solve the problem whether those who formed the scattering monuments in our Western country, were colonies sent off from Mexico, or the founders of Mexico itself?
 Whether both were the descendants or the progenitors of the Asiatic red men.
 The Mexican tradition mentioned by Dr. Robertson is an evidence, but a feeble one, in favor of the one opinion.
-The number of languages radically different, is a strong evidence in favor of the contrary one."
+The number of languages radically different, is a strong evidence in favor of the contrary one."2

 - Francisco Javier Clavijero.
 Storia del Messico dell' Abate Clavigero.
 Sowerby, 4:269.